roberth26/recommerce/README.md

   };
 }
 // ...
-// We can remove the request when handling RECEIVE_ORDER
+// We can remove the request when handling ORDER_REQUEST_STATE_CHANGED
 ```

 We then need to dispatch `ORDER_REQUEST_STATE_CHANGED` in our middleware (epics/sagas/middlewares) where we're making the requests.